Hurricane Frank (2010): Preparations, impact, and aftermath

 Tropical Storm Frank shortly after being named on August 22.

-Although Frank never made landfall, it did come very close to the Mexican Riviera, and upon development, a tropical storm watch was issued for parts of the Mexican coast by the local government.
-On 1800 UTC August 22, a tropical storm warning was issued.
-These watches and warnings were dropped on August 24 as the system moved away from the coast.
-The National Hurricane Center noted the possibility of up to 10 in in the high terrain of Mexico.
-These rains had the potential to produce life-threatening flash floods and mudslides.
+The storm led to a tropical storm warnings for the Mexican coast from Puerto Ángel to Tecpan de Galeana.
 Officials gave Frank a hazard rating of intense for the Mexican Pacific, and strong for Baja California Sur.
 In Guerrero, Michoacán, and Jalisco, alerts were issued due to the threat of torrential rainfall.
-Forecasters also noted the possibility of the storm affecting Sinaloa, with high waves being the main threat.

 The maximum 24-hour rainfall total was 14 in in Miguel de la Madrid, Oaxaca.
 In addition, seven other sites received more than 4 in of rain in a 24-hour period.
 The storm also produced gusty conditions along the Mexican coast.
 In addition, a total of six deaths were reported.
 A total 30 homes were destroyed with 26 others damaged due to flooding.
 Two major roads were damaged with another road blocked due to a landslides.
 Several rivers overflowed their banks, thus causing 171 rural communities to be flooded in seven municipalities.
 In the state of Tabasco over 800,000 people were affected.
 The city of Villahermosa received the worst flood since 2007, and a total of 8,500 people were victims of the storm.
-To prevent the situation from getting worse, residents piled up sandbags.
 In Oaxaca, four people were killed.
 A mudslide in the municipality of Totontepec Villa de Morelos caused two farmers to die.
 Another mudslide in Oaxaca caused six vehicles to drive off Federal Highway 182, causing two more deaths.
 A total of 60,000 people were homeless.
 Many communities were isolated as several bridges and roads were destroyed due to the heavy rainfall.

 In the aftermath of the storm, the Mexican Army provided aid for the people affected.
 A total of 110 communities requested assistance from the government.
 By September 14, an estimated 200,000 food packages were distributed to the region.
 Damage repairs from Hurricane Frank totaled to 100 million pesos (US$8.3 million).